moloch--/sliver-py/README.md

 SliverPy is a Python gRPC client library for [Sliver](https://github.com/BishopFox/sliver).
 SliverPy can be used to automate any operator interaction with Sliver and connects to servers using gRPC over Mutual TLS (i.e., multiplayer) using Sliver operator configuration files.
 [For more details, please see the project documentation](http://sliverpy.rtfd.io/).

+⚠️  Support for Sliver v1.5+ is a work in progress.

 [![SliverPy](https://github.com/moloch--/sliver-py/actions/workflows/autorelease.yml/badge.svg)](https://github.com/moloch--/sliver-py/actions/workflows/autorelease.yml)
 [![Documentation Status](https://readthedocs.org/projects/sliverpy/badge/?version=latest)](https://sliverpy.readthedocs.io/en/latest/?badge=latest)